Legal Betting Arrives in the US – One State at a Time

 What to Expect in 2020?

-We’re going to see a couple of big states that already approved their bills in 2019 get their sportsbook open in retail and online: Michigan, Colorado, Virginia and Illinois.
+We’re going to see a couple of big states that already approved their bills in 2019 get their sports gambling in retail and online: Michigan, Colorado, Virginia and Illinois.
 Of the four, Colorado has already opened on 1st of May and Illinois on 18th of June.
 The Ohio Senate will also discuss legal Ohio sports betting in late 2020.

 Smaller states like Montana and Washington D.C. are both opening retail and online betting.
 Montana got a head start early 2020, but their launch was watered down by the global health crisis.
 The global crisis also delayed D.C.’s betting launch as there weren’t any sports to bet on.

 Tennessee is a state with a unique approach: They’ll only allow online sports betting with no retail at all.
-Tennessee is likely to start accepting mobile bets by the start of 2020 football season.
+Tennessee is likely to start accepting mobile bets before Christmas.

 Legal States to Bet Online